 Le Grand Empire

 Nothing stops Napoleon anymore.
-People give up in resignation: Fiat voluntas domini Napoleonis* and so in 1811 he draws up a new map of Europe.
-Many territories simply become part of France like the Netherlands (Département des Bouches du Rhin), the South of Switzerland (Département du Léman et du Simplon) and Northern Germany forming a land bridge to the Baltic sea with Bremen (Département des Bouches du Weser), Lübeck and the city Hamburg as the Préfecture du Département des Bouches de l'Elbe.
-Officially it is spread that Napoleon plans to build a navigable canal between Paris and the Baltic Sea.
-This will avoid the shipment of goods between France and the North of Germany in the unfriendly waters of the Channel dominated by the British fleet.
-The Northern platform however will primarily serve as the French military deployment area for the planned campaign against Russia.
+People give up in resignation: Fiat voluntas domini Napoleonis* and so in 1811 he draws up the new map of Europe.
+Many territories simply become part of France like the Netherlands (Département des Bouches du Rhin), the south of Switzerland (Département du Léman et du Simplon) and northern Germany forming a land bridge to the Baltic Sea with Bremen (Département des Bouches du Weser), Lübeck and the city of Hamburg as the Préfecture du Département des Bouches de l'Elbe.
+Officially it rumors are spread that Napoleon plans to build a navigable canal between Paris and the Baltic Sea.
+This will avoid the shipment of goods between France and the north of Germany in the unfriendly waters of the Channel dominated by the British fleet.
+Primarily this northern platform will serve as the French deployment area for the planned military campaign against Russia.

 *Lord Napoleon’s will shall be.